Apply for funding to support innovative approaches to regional collaboration: Municipal Innovation Program

 - effective inter-municipal relations through joint and collaborative activities

 Projects that include collaborating with multiple municipalities or have beneficial impacts for larger populations are given priority.

 The Municipal Innovation Program may fund up to 75% of eligible costs for each project.
 The applicant or other sources need to fund the remaining balance of the project.

 Eligible costs include:

-- employment costs for a shared term position for someone who will develop land use planning documents and build capacity within the participating municipalities to implement the project plans (you can’t use this funding for existing positions)
+- employment costs for a shared term position that builds capacity within participating municipalities to help achieve project outcomes

-- costs for implementing the project, including professional services like legal services, land use planning and facilitation costs
+- costs for implementing project, including professional services (like legal services, land use planning and facilitation costs)

 Ineligible costs include:

 - general feasibility studies or projects to determine if municipalities should collaborate on a project

 - bonuses or severance related to a term position